egilkv/Trump-Filter/README.md

 Navigate to Settings...
 Tools...
 Extensions.
 Click + on "Developer mode"
 Click "Load unpacked extensions..."
-Navigate to directory you installed Trump Filter and click Open.
+Navigate to directory you installed Vedum Filter and click Open.
 Chuckle to self as you reload this page and significant chunks of it suddenly disappear.
 </pre>